genesis-xyz/ai/README.md

-## "Sign In With AI"
+## Sign In With AI

 Request an OpenAI API to make requests on behalf of your user's OpenAI account.
 Your app, their API usage.

 The user's OpenAI API keys will not be shared with your app.
-Instead, your app will receive an `apiKey` and `baseURL` for a proxy to the OpenAI API which uses your user's API keys.
+Instead, your app will receive an encrypted `apiKey` and a `baseURL` to a proxy to the OpenAI API which uses your user's API keys.

 ### Installation